ace280/MIMUL_SAM_pirolease/README.md

 Similar to other Segment Anything implementations, this code requires `pytorch>=1.7` and `torchvision>=0.8`.
 Please follow the instructions [here](https://pytorch.org/get-started/locally/) to install both PyTorch and TorchVision dependencies.

-This project uses the following selection for testing:
+The following pytorch installation settings are used for testing:

 ![pytorch_selection](Assets/pytorch_selection.png)